Jinx-Toretto/opencollar/README.md

+This project has been archived.
+Find the recent version at https://github.com/VirtualDisgrace/peanut ♥

 #### Hi!

 Wendy's OpenCollar Distribution is a collection of little open source programs, built by residents of the Second Life® virtual world and published by virtualdisgrace.com.
 This collection can be used to create role play toys for various applications, and for individual user needs.